 CHRONIC PAIN MANAGEMENT FAQS

-Alternatives to Opioids for Pain
+Alternatives to Opioid Medications for Chronic Pain

-This has been tough for patients who relied on these types of medications for years.
+This has been tough for patients who relied on these types of opiate-based pain medications for years.
 In most cases, they have taken their medications precisely as prescribed.
 It is often equally difficult for many practitioners who believe this to be a good and helpful component of a comprehensive family or internal medicine practice.

 Some people have access to switching to a pain management practice.
 This, of course, depends on insurance, out-of-pocket costs, and the availability of this specialty in the patient's area.